gugarosa/gan_metrics_scoring/README.md

-# ?
+# Evaluating Artificial Images Through Score-based Classifications

-*This repository holds all the necessary code to run the very-same experiments described in the paper "?".*
+*This repository holds all the necessary code to run the very-same experiments described in the paper "Evaluating Artificial Images Through Score-based Classifications".*

+---

 ## References